peeveen/beatprompter/docs/MIDI.md

 	 in other files.
 7. Multiple aliases can have the same name with different numbers of parameters.
 The appropriate one will be selected when they are executed.

+### Inactive alias sets, and how to activate them

+The `active_by_default` argument in the `{midi_aliases}` tag can be `true` (which is the default value if omitted) or `false`.

+Any aliases in an alias set that is _inactive_ will effectively become no-op commands.
+This means that any songs using them will _not_ generate "unknown MIDI command" errors, but the commands will simply not do anything.
+This applies even if the alias set is used _indirectly_, .e.g. as part of a recursive alias from an active set.

+You can activate an alias set in a song file using the `{activate_midi_aliases:alias_set_name_1,alias_set_name_2,...}` tag.
+This tag can take any number of comma-separated set names as a value.

 ### Alias MIDI Channel